KatherineMichel/katherinemichel.github.io/doc/blog/conferences/djangocon-us-2025-recap.md

 ### My Incredible Room

-I was fortunate to stay at the 4-star [Thompson Chicago by Hyatt](https://www.hyatt.com/thompson-hotels/chith-thompson-chicago), perfectly situation in the fun [Gold Coast Neighborhood](https://en.wikipedia.org/wiki/Gold_Coast_Historic_District_(Chicago)) filled with historic architecture, luxury shops, celebrated restaurants, and in close proximity to the Magnificent Mile and Oak Street Beach.
+I was fortunate to stay at the 4-star [Thompson Chicago by Hyatt](https://www.hyatt.com/thompson-hotels/chith-thompson-chicago), perfectly situation in the fun [Gold Coast Neighborhood](https://en.wikipedia.org/wiki/Gold_Coast_Historic_District_(Chicago)) along the Magnificent Mile, filled with historic architecture, luxury shops, and in close proximity to the Oak Street Beach.

 ![](djangocon-us-2025-recap-images/thompson-chicago-room.jpg)
 I could get used to this...